hpssjellis/jeremy-ellis-tinyML-teacher-feedback-2022/README.md

 The reality is we have constraints: In 2022 these look like:

  For hardware, we use the $60.00 USD Arduino ML Kit (Arduino Nano 33 BLE Sense with a OV7675 Camera)<br>
- Which is a 3.3V nordic nRF52840 chip with 14 pins at 15 mA per pin, 64 MHz clock, 1MB flash memory and 256 KB SRAM<br>
+ Which is a 3.3V Nordic nRF52840 chip with 14 pins at 15 mA per pin, 64 MHz clock, 1MB flash memory and 256 KB SRAM<br>
  For connectivity, we can use BLE or Serial:UART/I2C/SPI<br> For Machine Learning simplicity and cloud training we use <a href="https://www.an edgeimpulse.com">edgeimpusle.com</a><br>
  EdgeImpulse makes it fairly easy to do: motion, sound, vision (classification and FOMO) and also regression (for size) and anomaly detection (for differences)